Now

 - Mississippi River cruise, Fall 2025 on Viking - if the river don’t dry up, that is

-In between Lisa and I like to take short trips in the US, we’re thinking Las Vegas or Seattle for the holidays this year.
+In between Lisa and I like to take short trips in the US.
 We’re holding off on international travel until January 20, 2029.

 Coming to grips with aging

-My mom turned 92 in January; my dad will in July.
+My mom and dad are 92.
 They’re both declining mentally and I know I won’t have many more years with them.
 I’m 68.
 Retirement age.

 According to the Life Expectancy Calculator I should live to 91 – that’s 23 more years.
 I worry about being a burden to my family in my later years, even though my parents aren’t yet.
 I’ve read Atul Gawande’s excellent (and sad) Being Mortal and it scares me.
 I’m an atheist so I don’t have any hopes of an afterlife.
 Although, as I get nearer to the end I notice that Nick Bostrom’s simulation hypothesis gets more appealing.
 Even more believable.